Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Most sheep are big, but what about the largest sheep?
 Imagine the size of the wool that they carry, it is a lot.
 Today we are going to talk about some of the largest sheep in the world.
 We will discuss their basic information about with some interesting things about them.
 In case you like sheep, this is the article for you.
 Let’s see which one is the biggest and which one that you like the most.

-11Jacob Sheep
+10Jacob Sheep

-10Average Height: 45 – 60 centimeters (18 – 24 inches)
+Average Height: 45 – 60 centimeters (18 – 24 inches)

 This is a domestic British sheep breed that combines two characteristics that are unusual in sheep.
 Jacob sheep is piebald, meaning it is dark-colored with areas of white wool on its body.
 Another unique characteristic is the fact that both sexes commonly have four horns but the rams have larger and more impressive horns.
 Depending on the individuals, some can have just two while others possess up to 6 horns in total.
-The horns are balanced and smooth with black color but may be black and white striped.
-Their horns are strongly attached to the skill, and grow in a matter that does not impede their sight or grazing abilities.
+The horns are balanced and smooth with black color but maybe black and white striped.
+Their horns are strongly attached to the skill, and grow in a manner that does not impede their sight or grazing abilities.

 Jacob sheep have slender and triangular heads without wool forward of the horns and on the cheeks.
 Both ewes and rams have long body frames with a straight back and a rump that slopes toward the base of the tail.
 Jacob sheep have long and woolly tails that extend almost to the hock of their legs.
 Speaking of legs, their legs are medium-length and slender without wool below the knees.
 For centuries, the Jacob sheep was kept as a “park sheep” to ornament the large estates of landowners.
-Today, this breed serves different purposes which are for meat, skins and wool.
-Just like many ancient sheep breeds, this one is also docile and kind to be around with.
+Today, this breed serves different purposes which are for meat, skins, and wool.
+Just like many ancient sheep breeds, this one is also docile and kind to be around.

 9Beltex